ljdursi/computecanadian/discussion-paper/06_principles_to_operations.md

 federation to accomplish the federation’s agreed-upon goals.

-**Proposal: The central office should be responsible for monitoring and enforce interoperability and other SLAs on the platform.**
+**Proposal: The central office should be responsible for monitoring and enforcing interoperability and other SLAs on the platform.**

 Coherence of the national platform, and adherence to interoperability and other agreed-upon standards, will necessarily be the responsibility of the central office.
 It is this body that will perform monitoring of these service levels, and testing interoperability.
-It is also the central office’s responsibility to ensure that there are accountability measures in place for service providers not meeting their SLAs.
+It is also the central office’s responsibility to ensure that there are accountability measures in place for service providers that are not meeting their SLAs.
 However, since failure to provide interoperability or service levels is a failure felt by the entire platform, not just the central office, other federation partners must also play a role in enforcing these standards.

 The needs assessment and SLA or interoperability monitoring roles are vital, and generally will be the primary technical roles of the central